The Giraldo Lab

 Welcome to the Giraldo Lab!

-We aim to develop nanomaterial based tools to study and engineer plant physiological mechanisms at levels of organization ranging from organelles to tissues and whole plants.
-We are discovering how nanoparticle physical and chemical properties affect their interaction with plant organelles and cellular structures.
-Using a plant nanobionics approach, we seek to turn plants into technology by enabling them with novel or augmented functions.
+We are developing and applying nanomaterial based tools to study and engineer plant physiological mechanisms at levels of organization ranging from organelles to tissues and whole plants.
+We are discovering how the distinct physical, chemical, and mechanical properties of nanoparticles affect their interactions with plant organelles and cellular structures.
+Using a plant nanobioengineering approach, we seek to turn plants into technology by enabling them with novel or augmented functions.